-Each language has specific translation issues that need to be determined before any text can be translated.
-In Japanese translations, one of the first things clients need to understand is the target audience’s high stylistic considerations coupled with a rigorous protocol for addressing the audience.
+Each language has its associated translation issues that need to be taken into account before any text can be translated.
+In Japanese translations, one of the first things clients need to understand is that the target audience’s usually has high stylistic considerations, and there’s a rigorous protocol one must follow when addressing such an audience.

-1-StopAsia’s Japanese in-country translators have the necessary expertise to produce and process this complex text and put it into the appropriate cultural context.
-Our rigorous quality assurance procedure ensures that your translation is translated and reviewed by a native Japanese translator with a specific subject-matter specialty before it is proofread by a second translator.
-This guarantees that every detail of the document is checked, double-checked, and quality ensured.
+1-StopAsia’s Japanese translation in-house team has the necessary expertise to produce and process complex texts, as well as apply the appropriate cultural context.
+Our rigorous quality assurance procedure ensures that your translation is translated and reviewed by a native Japanese translator with a specific subject-matter specialty, before it’s proofread by a second linguist.
+This guarantees that every detail of every document is double-checked, which ensures the quality of our translations.

 REQUEST A FREE QUOTE